Leokuf/Codex/Philosophy/Rules-and-Reason.md

 - Elevate the stories of the exiles.
 - Be suspicious of people with many followers and few friends.
 - Don't use social movements to gain status.
-- Social circles based on trends (ex: music) tend to self-destruct.
+- Social circles based on trends (ex: music, design, gaming) tend to self-destruct.
 - When someone strikes you, turn the other cheek.
 Resisting evil creates more of it.
 - Sophists try to tell you life is easy if you follow their path.
 Life is never easy.

 # Relationships
-- Avoid polyamory and any movements of this sort.
 - Don't turn your partner into your maid or butler.
 - Support your partner in all forms of growth.
 - Make time for yourself.
 - Don't idealize a future.
 Be there in the present.
+- Think of your relationship as "Us/We" rather than "You/I".

 # Technology
 - Computers are difficult and struggling with technology means you're learning.